Social Media: | Twitter,

 - Investigations of habitat quality and fragmentation and their impact on bird and mammal populations, particularly in woodland and arable environments.

-- Ecology of woodland birds, particularly the declining Marsh Tit and Willow Tit, including dispersal, survival, social organisation and habitat selection.
+- Ecology, behaviour and conservation of woodland birds, particularly the declining Marsh Tit and Willow Tit, including dispersal, survival, social organisation and habitat selection.

 - 2008 - present: Higher Scientific Officer within NERC's Centre for Ecology & Hydrology, Wallingford, UK.